I’m not sure why, but it seems to be in our nature to want to formalise and ritualise our religion.

 In 2 Kings 22,23 we read how young king Josiah had the temple cleaned out.
 They even found idols to other gods, and prostitutes.
 In Yahweh’s temple!
 Little by little they had forgotten the relationship they had with him.

 They also found the Book of the Law.
 They read it.
 They realised how far they had fallen and what they had lost.
 They repented.

 How about us?
 How far have we fallen?
 What have we lost? ;

-In Galatians 4 Paul laments that the Galatians are celebrating special days and months and wonders if he has wasted his time with them.
+In Galatians 4 Paulus laments that the Galatians are celebrating special days and months and wonders if he has wasted his time with them.
 The historian Josephus also lamented that Christians of his day were very quick to run off and join pagan festivals, but amazed that the pagans would never consider joining the Christians.

 Around the 4th century the church stopped celebrating Passover and started celebrating Easter and Christmas instead.
-Easter and Christmas were both “Chrisianised” versions of existing pagan festivals.
+Easter and Christmas were both “Christianised” versions of existing pagan festivals.
 It seems that the church adopted these pagan festivals in order to make itself more attractive to the pagans.
 “You don’t have to run off to the pagan festivals, we have something like that right here.”

 The most common argument I hear for “doing” Christmas and Easter is that if it wasn’t for these celebrations we would never get some people to come to church.

 So what?
 We’re supposed to go to them, not get them to come to us.
 And should we do evil that good will result?
 (Romans 2).

 If you think one day is special, that’s between you and God.
 But I wonder how much of our ritual has come about because we have tried to make church more attractive to non-Christians.
 Church isn’t for non-Christians, it’s for Christians.
 If non-Christians don’t like it, that doesn’t matter.